-In terms of a diagnosis of bacterial prostatitis, a course of antibiotics will also usually be prescribed, which may wipe out the specific bacteria causing your prostatitis.
+In terms of a diagnosis of bacterial prostatitis, a course of antibiotics will also be prescribed, which may wipe out the specific bacteria causing your prostatitis.

 However, it’s also affecting the whole microbiome of probiotics living in your urinary tract.
-This could reduce the protective bacteria to seriously low numbers, leaving harmful fungi to grow – and potentially cause more chronic prostatitis.
+This could reduce the protective bacteria to seriously low numbers, leaving harmful fungi to grow – and potentially cause chronic prostatitis.

 If the underlying cause is an enlarged prostate, you may be recommended medication, such as 5-a reductase inhibitors such as finasteride.
 However, it is important to be aware that such prostate drugs can have adverse side effects.

-It worth bearing in mind that hematuria itself isn’t a disease; it is a sign of an underlying health condition.
+It is worth bearing in mind that hematuria itself isn’t a disease; it is a sign of an underlying health condition.
 Therefore, if you do spot blood in your urine, it is essential to get it checked out.

 By undergoing a hematuria evaluation, your doctor can diagnose what is causing blood in your urine and thereby decide the best course of treatment.

 Find out 12 Steps To Better Prostate Health.